pierreac-xbe/freeticketing_ghpages/docs/guide/overview.md

 FreeTicketing addresses several key challenges in e-Ticket management:

 1. **Data control**: You decide exactly what data to send and to whom.
-2. **Security**: The system runs on your infrastructure, ensuring your data remains under your control.
+2. **Security**: The system runs on your infrastructure; your data remains under your control.
 3. **Integration**: It works with various ticketing systems and can send data directly to the Department of Transportation.
 4. **Efficiency**: FreeTicketing operates automatically in the background, reducing manual work.